-This covers the cost of approving the new mortgage and the cost of signing and sealing the Deed of Postponement, which is a legal document.
+This covers the cost of approving the new mortgage, signing and sealing the Deed of Postponement, which is a legal document, and dealing with the notice.

 I have undertaken home improvements but paid for them via my credit card.
 Can I re-mortgage to pay off this amount from my credit card?